QLS-MiCM/Single-Cell-RNA-seq/README.md

 BiocManager::install(c("scDblFinder", "SingleR", "celldex"))
 ```
 ### Questions or concerns?
-Open an issue and we'll help you out.Retry
+Open an issue and we'll help you out.